Old Saybrook, Connecticut Short-Term Rental Market Analysis

 Visitor Profile

-Old Saybrook, Connecticut, attracts approximately 1.5 million visitors annually, drawn by its picturesque coastal charm and rich historical significance.
-The town’s demographics reveal a diverse visitor base, with a significant percentage being families and couples aged 30-60.
-Many visitors come for leisure, including beach activities, cultural events, and historical tours, while others are attracted by the area’s vibrant dining and shopping scenes.
-The economic impact of tourism in Old Saybrook is substantial, contributing millions to the local economy through spending on accommodations, dining, and attractions.
+Old Saybrook, Connecticut, is a charming coastal town that attracts approximately 1 million visitors annually, drawn by its picturesque beaches, historic sites, and vibrant arts scene.
+The primary demographic of these visitors includes families and couples, predominantly from the Northeast, particularly New York and New Jersey.
+Many visitors come for leisure, including beach vacations, cultural events, and outdoor activities.
+The economic impact of tourism in Old Saybrook is significant, contributing millions to the local economy through spending on accommodations, dining, and attractions.
+This influx of visitors supports local businesses and creates jobs, making tourism a vital component of the town’s economic landscape.

-Old Saybrook, Connecticut, attracts approximately 1.5 million visitors annually, drawn by its picturesque coastal charm and rich historical significance.
-The town’s demographics reveal a diverse visitor base, with a significant percentage being families and couples aged 30-60.
-Many visitors come for leisure, including beach activities, cultural events, and historical tours, while others are attracted by the area’s vibrant dining and shopping scenes.
-The economic impact of tourism in Old Saybrook is substantial, contributing millions to the local economy through spending on accommodations, dining, and attractions.
+Old Saybrook, Connecticut, is a charming coastal town that attracts approximately 1 million visitors annually, drawn by its picturesque beaches, historic sites, and vibrant arts scene.
+The primary demographic of these visitors includes families and couples, predominantly from the Northeast, particularly New York and New Jersey.
+Many visitors come for leisure, including beach vacations, cultural events, and outdoor activities.
+The economic impact of tourism in Old Saybrook is significant, contributing millions to the local economy through spending on accommodations, dining, and attractions.
+This influx of visitors supports local businesses and creates jobs, making tourism a vital component of the town’s economic landscape.

 Top Attractions